 for other chromosome problems.

 Chromosomal microarray.
-This is similar to a FISH test, but it looks at many regions across all the chromosomes,
+This is similar to a FISH test.
+But it looks at many regions across all the chromosomes,

 including chromosome 22.
 This is to find a missing piece in the 22q11.2 location.

-There is no cure for 22q11.2 deletion syndrome.
-But many of its related health problems
+There is no cure for 22q11.2DS.
+But many of its related health problems can be treated.